 By retaining the root system in the soil, the roots will gradually die off over the winter and provide a ready source of accessible nutrients for the next wave of plants going in.

 Put all the vines, leaves, etc. you've removed in a compost heap/bin.
 Make sure to cut them up into smaller lengths for faster composting.
-For perennials, perform some last "chopping and dropping:" taking extra green leafy growth and dropping it into your garden as you cut it off.
+For perennials, perform some last "chopping and dropping."
+This term "chopping and dropping" simply means taking extra green leafy growth and dropping it directly into your garden as you cut it off.

 It's best to hold off on doing any pruning of fruit trees in your garden until the late winter when they are more dormant.